-I wholeheartedly concur with her advice to take control of our thoughts and actions to avoid being manipulated into buying things we don’t need.
+I wholeheartedly concur with the advice to take control of our thoughts and actions to avoid being manipulated into buying things we don’t need.
 Furthermore, don’t apologize for living differently than everyone else.

-With the economy like it’s been the past couple of years, many of us have been learning to do these things out of necessity.
+With the economy like it’s been the past few years, many of us have been learning to do these things out of necessity.
 And the economic roller coaster ride isn’t over yet.

 How does this relate to preparedness?
 Let’s start with buying what you need.
 That’s going to be different to some extent for each of us.
 Your needs are different than mine.
 But there are basics we each must have, namely food, water, clothing and shelter.
 Do you at least have the means to secure those basic needs?